 Sexually transmitted infections (STIs) are infections you can get by having sex with someone who has an infection.
-These infections are usually passed from person to person through vaginal intercourse, but they can also be passed through anal sex, oral sex or skin-to-skin contact.
+These infections are usually passed from person to person through vaginal intercourse.
+They can also be passed through anal sex, oral sex, or skin-to-skin contact.
 STIs can be caused by viruses or bacteria.
-STIs caused by viruses include hepatitis B, herpes, HIV and the human papilloma virus (HPV).
-STIs caused by bacteria include chlamydia, gonorrhea and syphilis.
+STIs caused by viruses include hepatitis B, herpes, HIV, and the human papilloma virus (HPV).
+STIs caused by bacteria include chlamydia, gonorrhea, and syphilis.

 How do I know if my partner has an STI?